37flwr/online-clicker/README.md

 ## Getting started

 This is an example of how you may set up project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and run an app follow these simple example steps.

 1. Clone the repo
     ```sh